 Friday, January 30, 2009

-Blood, Butter, & A Glimpse of the Future
+Blood, Butter, & a Glimpse of the Future

 Joining the Golf Club has been more than we bargained for.
-Not only are we making lots of great friends but after my first golf lesson Wed. night I found I really liked it.
+Not only are we making lots of great friends but after my first golf lesson Wednesday night I found I really liked it.

-Maybe I just liked spending time with Chris without the boys...only time will tell.
+Maybe I just liked spending time with Chris without the boys... only time will tell.

 BLOOD

 I am proud of Chris for NOT passing out upon seeing the injury.
 He even carried Zach to the car and stood by him the whole time.
-Zach was EXTREMELY brave through out the whole ordeal and thought riding in the front seat of the car was way cool.
+Zach was EXTREMELY brave throughout the whole ordeal and thought riding in the front seat of the car was way cool.
 (Reminder we have no seat belt laws or child safety laws in the country.
 It is not unusual to see an infant being held in the front seat and kids climbing all over a moving vehicle.
 But in camp there is no real threat because we can't go fast and there is no traffic.)
 I insisted on glue instead of stitching.
-So we were in and out in 45 minutes, no paperwork, no signatures, no insurance cards, no co-payment.....just care.
+So we were in and out in 45 minutes, no paperwork, no signatures, no insurance cards, no co-payment... just care.
 He even got a tour of the ambulance on our way out.

 BUTTER

 We have opted for the 4:30 so we can get some food before returning home.
-Instead of a "Feed The Missionary Calendar" our ward has a "Feed the Jenkins and Let Their Boys Ransack The House Calendar."
+Instead of a "Feed The Missionary Calendar" our ward has a "Feed the Jenkins and Let their Boys Ransack the House Calendar."
 So far it's been a great way to meet the families in our ward.
 We figure by the time we get through all the families they might have forgotten what it was like having us over and invite us again.

 Ethan does put on a show.
-Today as everyone was getting seated he stood up, grabbed a knife, cut off about 2 Tbs. of butter and ate it before Chris could get to him.
+Today as everyone was getting seated he stood up, grabbed a knife, cut off about 2 tbs. of butter and ate it before Chris could get to him.
 Moments later he repeated it for an encore.

 This family, however, was not the least bit shocked as they have a family of four boys from ages 8-16.
 We spent the entire time swapping boy stories.
 They even have an Ethan too.
-It was kinda weird because the mom was married at 27 and had her first at 29...just like me.
+It was kinda weird because the mom was married at 27 and had her first at 29... just like me.

 I have felt for a while that Graham would not be our last.
-Sometimes I think it would be fun to have a girl but the more I hear about raising girls I think I might want one more boy....smelly feet and all.
-We really enjoyed our afternoon with this family and look forward to the day when our boys are a bit older and we can laugh and joke together about the crazy things they did as young kids....because by then it will be funny.
+Sometimes I think it would be fun to have a girl but the more I hear about raising girls I think I might want one more boy... smelly feet and all.
+We really enjoyed our afternoon with this family and look forward to the day when our boys are a bit older and we can laugh and joke together about the crazy things they did as young kids... because by then it will be funny.

 One last thing.
 Zach is picking up Arabic.
 When we got off the bus he said a few things to the bus driver.
 We asked him where he learned to say that and he said he didn't know.
 He just picked it up listening to other people.
 That is sooooo coooooool!